Joy-Con: Colors and variations

 Not all colors or L/R variants are available in all regions.

 Features

 The feature set of the Joy-Con was partially inspired by feedback from players using the Wii Remote, according to Nintendo's Shinya Takahashi.
-After releasing games that heavily used the Wii Remote with the Wii, such as Wii Sports and Wii Fit, players had asked for different design features, such as having a smaller form factor, or being able to be strapped to a part of the body.
+After releasing games that heavily used the Wii Remote with the Wii, such as Wii Sports (2006), Wii Play (2006), Wii Fit (2007), and Wii Party (2010), players had asked for different design features, such as having a smaller form factor, or being able to be strapped to a part of the body.
 Nintendo envisioned what benefits towards innovative design and gameplay could come from a smaller form factor, which led to the idea of a console that could be portable, controlled through these smaller controllers.
 This became the fundamental principle of the Switch, and directly into the Joy-Con design.